-Describe your organization and how the project fits within your organization's goals: Provide a summary about the national conference and include a link to the website.
+Describe your organization and how the project fits within your organization's goals: Provide a summary about the national or regional conference and include a link to the website.
 Describe how attendance at this conference corresponds to the organization's mission.
 Describe how new concepts and techniques will be applied to improve preservation and accessibility to Minnesota history.
 What product will be developed during this project?
 How/where will it be publicly available?

-Final Product: Completed final report including summary report on what the attendee(s) learned.
+Final Product: Submit completed final reports.